MoralisWeb3/streams-beta/README.md

 ### Pre-requisites

-Create an account on https://moralis.io/ or login if you already have an account.
-Before you can create a stream you need to configure your settings.
+Create an account on [Moralis.io](https://moralis.io) or login and get your API KEY for free!
+You can find the key [here](http://admin.moralis.io/web3apis)

+## Configure Stream Settings

+Before we can start any streams we need to setup the stream settings.
+We need to specifiy the region and and a secret key for our streams.

+Select a region which is closest to your backend.
+Learn more about the Secret Key in the Data

 #### Programmatically